AltaOhms/IoT-Central-HoL/README.md

 You can resize the map to your desired size.
 Now when an operator views the dashboard in the **Device Explorer**, all the dashboard tiles that you've configured, including a location map are visible.

-Congrats on finishining the Lab!!
+Congrats on finishing the Lab!!